Augšdaugavas NSS: History

 In 1997, after 4 years of silence, the team was reformed as FK Ilūkste and took part in the Latvian First League, finishing in the 9th position.
-In 1998 the club's name was once again changed – this time to Ceļinieks – as the club managed to grab the 4th position of the league table at the end of the championship.
+In 1998 the club's name was once again changed – this time to Ceļinieks ('Road Builder') – as the club managed to grab the 4th position of the league table at the end of the championship.
 The next season saw them get relegated from the Latvian First League, as they finished in the 7th position, receding to the Latvian Second League.
 The club played in the 3rd tier of Latvian football until 2006, when they won the championship and were once again promoted to the Latvian First League.
-Before the start of the 2007 Latvian First League season the club was renamed Ilūkste/BJSS.
+Before the start of the 2007 Latvian First League season the club was renamed Ilūkste/BJSS to mark their partnership with the local Children and Youth Sports School (Bērnu un jaunatnes sporta skola).
 The club withdrew from the championship in mid-season due to financial difficulties, and they were once again relegated to the Latvian Second League.
 In 2009 and 2010 they won the Latvian Second League, but lost in the promotion play-offs, failing to earn a promotion.
 The promotion to the Latvian First League came in 2011, when Ilūkste/BJSS once again won the league and the play-offs as well.

-In 2012 the club's name was changed to Ilūkstes NSS, as the club started its cooperation with the Sports school of the Ilūkste municipality.
+In 2012 the club's name was changed to Ilūkstes NSS, as the club started its cooperation with the Ilūkste Municipality Sports School.
 They finished the Latvian First League championship in the 2nd position, being promoted to the Latvian Higher League for the second time in the club's history.
 In 2013 Ilūkstes NSS became members of the Latvian Higher League.
 They started the season playing their home matches in Daugavpils due to the reconstruction of the Ilūkstes pilsētas stadions.
 The stadium was opened in June 2013, and since then it has been the club's home ground.
+However, Ilūkstes NSS were relegated after ending up on the bottom of the table after one season, and in the next one weren't able to field a team for the Second League, so the team went down to the Second League.
+After Ilūkste Municipality was merged into Augšdaugava Municipality in 2021, the team adopted its current name.

-Several Latvian football players, who started their professional careers in Ilūkste, have made it to the national team, including Aleksandrs Jeļisejevs, Andris Vaņins, Jurijs Žigajevs and Ritus Krjauklis.
+Several Latvian football players, who started their professional careers in Ilūkste, have made it to the Latvian national team, including Aleksandrs Jeļisejevs, Andris Vaņins, Jurijs Žigajevs and Ritus Krjauklis.